 In the early '70s, Ms. Feigen directed the Women's Rights Project of the ACLU with now Justice Ruth Bader Ginsburg and handled there all sorts of sex discrimination lawsuits.
 She oversaw litigation across the country and wrote U.S. Supreme Court briefs for the most important of them.
 She sued not only on behalf of women but also men who were crippled by sex-role stereotypes that more often than not, for example, prevented them from being full parents to their children.
 One successful class action case was against the New York City Board of Education that had never before allowed fathers parental leaves of absence.
 Women who have been denied equal opportunity for advancement, promotions and even equal pay routinely have asked for and received her help.
 In fact, Ms. Feigen was instrumental in the passage of Title IX which called for equal treatment of girls and women in sports programs in all schools across the country that received any kind of federal aid.
 In this respect, Ms. Feigen continues to accept challenges based on unfair treatment in sports of women and girls.

 In recent years and as the law changed to accommodate such suits, Ms. Feigen has also gone after employers who discriminate against employees because of their sex, sexual orientation, disability age or race.
-Whether the process is begun in a state agency, with the Equal Employment Opportunity Commission or the U.S. Justice Department is a discussion that Ms. Feigen has with her clients at the very beginning of their relationship.
+Whether the process is begun in a state agency (DFEH in California, for example), with the Equal Employment Opportunity Commission or the U.S. Justice Department is a discussion that Ms. Feigen has with her clients at the very beginning of their relationship.
 Often the answer is easy, depending on the kind of matter and the state in which the complaint arises.
-Ms. Feigen prides herself on being able to negotiate fair settlements for clients who choose not to go to court but who nonetheless have strong cases.
+Ms. Feigen prides herself on being able to negotiate fair settlements for clients who choose not to go to court or even arbitration but who nonetheless have strong cases.

 Recently, Ms. Feigen was on the front lines in the successful fight against the military's "Don't Ask; Don't Tell" policy that forced service members to hide their sexuality or face dismissal.
 This highly unconstitutional law was an issue discussed regularly in the press.
-Ms. Feigen's posts on the website www.WowOWow.com regularly address problems and often suggest solutions.
-Today, she remains actively interested in repeal by Congress of what remains of the Defense of Marriage Act, while remaining impassioned that courts around the country, including the Supreme Court, continue to rule on the constitutionality of such unfair laws.
+Ms. Feigen's posts on the website www.WowOWow.com regularly addressed problems and often suggest solutions.
+Subsequently, upon the invitation of Justice Ruth Bader Ginsburg, she attended the Supreme Court hearings on the Defense of Marriage Act, California’s Prop 8 and the landmark Marriage Cases, rulings that by 2015 allowed gays and lesbians nationwide to marry.
+Ms. Feigen appears in the award-winning documentary about her friend, “RBG.”